Left govt, police trying to save those responsible for vet student's death: UDF

 After Sidharthan's death, his family and friends alleged that he was subjected to cruel ragging by fellow students, including activists of CPI (M)'s students' outfit, SFI.

 As the death triggered a huge political row in the state, CM Vijayan had on March 9 announced a CBI probe into the incident.
-PTI HMP HMP ROH
+PTI HMP HMP SS